Ending your tenancy

 Moving out of the property

-You should make sure you clean the property and leave it in the same condition as when you moved in.
+You should make sure you clean the property and leave it in the same condition as when you moved in, apart from fair wear and tear.
 You need to do this so you get your deposit back at the end of your tenancy.
 Find out more about getting your deposit back.

 It’s also worth taking photos of the condition of the property when you leave.

 Pay your bills

 Make sure you pay all your household bills before moving out - for example gas, electricity, broadband and your council tax.